mjicio/CaptaiNinja3808/README.md

 # Credits

-> I love you guys, I don't want credits
+> Many of my projects are free, I don't want credits on them.
+On the paid ones I ask you to leave the credits in the code.

 # My skill